status-im/nimbus-eth2/docs/block_flow.md

 A block with a valid cryptographic signature is considered SigVerified.
 This is a weaker guarantee than Trusted as the block might still be invalid according to the state transition function.
-Such a block are produced if incoming gossip blocks' signatures are batched together for batch verification **before** being passed to state transition.
+Such a block is produced if incoming gossip blocks' signatures are batched together for batch verification **before** being passed to state transition.

 #### TransitionVerifiedBeaconBlocks